 Study Pharmacy in the UK

 A pharmacy degree in the UK combined with a Master (MPharm) usually lasts for four years and will cover topics such as pharmacology, chemistry, biology, pharmaceutics, and can include some business and ethics modules as well.
-Throughout the course students will have the opportunity to interact with patients by means of hospital visits, and some UK universities offer the chance to study abroad for part of the degree.
+Throughout the course students will have the opportunity to interact with patients by means of hospital visits.

 SI-UK is here to help with your Pharmacy application.
 Get started today and arrange your free consultation at an SI-UK office or via Skype.